garethjmsaunders/code-style-guide/css.md

 }
 ```

-Each declaration is a pairing of a property name and a property value separated by a colon, and concluding with a semi-colon.
+Each declaration is a pairing of a property name and a property value separated by a colon, and concluding with a semicolon.

 ### 3.2 Line width (80 characters)